All Episodes

 I mean, what kind of guts is this to sit there and the president ought to do X?

-The President ought to tell him four to six weeks.
+The president ought to tell him four to six weeks.

 Never mind the New York Times today.

-I can't I gotta mention this again.
+I got to mention this again.

 Front page story above the fold.